Two of the most common questions on YouTube’s help forum are

 One of the purposes of the description is to put your video in context–to tell someone reviewing your video what it is about.
 If the description field is left empty, someone reviewing your video doesn’t have that context.
 For example, a video of you trying on shoes as part of a haul video could be be reported as a foot fetish video.
 When the YouTube reviewers take a look, and there is nothing in the description to provide any context, they may decide the report is correct and take the video down.

-6.10 Overly-sensational descriptions and tags
+6.10 Overly-sensational title, descriptions or tags